adap/flower/doc/source/docker/run-quickstart-examples-docker-compose.rst

 Flower provides a set of `quickstart examples <https://github.com/adap/flower/tree/main/examples>`_ to help you get started with the framework.

-These examples are designed to demonstrate the capabilities of Flower and can be run using Docker Compose.
+These examples are designed to demonstrate the capabilities of Flower and by default run using the Simulation Engine.
+This guide demonstrates how to run them using Flower's Deployment Engine via through Docker Compose.

 .. important::